fourlabsldn/GmailBundle/README.md

 - You can send swiftmailer emails through `FL\GmailBundle\Swift\GmailApiTransport`.
 Simply make sure the from is in your domain.
 - `FL\GmailBundle\Form\Type\InboxType` contains a choice type, with all the inboxes in the authenticated domain.
+- The service::method `FL\GmailBundle\Services\GoogleClientStatus::isAuthenticated` lets you know if there is a valid authentication token in `credentials_storage_service`.

 ## License